XuqiuyeLi/Operating_System_Resource_Manager/README.md

-# Operating_System_Resource_Manager
+# A Resource Manager for Operating System

+## Overview
-Resource allocation using both an optimistic resource manager and the banker's algorithm of Dijistra.
-[Operating System Lab]
+- Resource allocation using both an optimistic resource manager and the banker's algorithm of Dijistra.

+## Input
+## Output
+## How to run